Research Integrity and Research Misconduct

 To report an allegation of research misconduct:

 - Make a report on the toll-free Institutional Helpline at 844-420-9065 or online at Institutional Hotline.
-In situations where you prefer to place an anonymous report, you are encouraged to use this hotline, hosted by a third party hotline provider, EthicsPoint.
-You are encouraged to submit reports relating to violations as well as providing positive suggestions and stories.
-The information you provide will be sent to us by EthicsPoint on a completely anonymous basis if you should choose.
+In situations where you prefer to place an anonymous report, you are encouraged to use this hotline, hosted by a third party hotline provider, Lighthouse, to facilitate anonymous reporting of suspected violation of laws, policies or standards in a manner that supports resolution and assures non-retaliation.

 Both Federal regulation and KUMC policy forbid retaliation against a person bringing forth a good-faith allegation of Research Misconduct.
 Any retaliatory conduct against a person acting in good faith will be subject to disciplinary action.